-In his first four years at the University, John has steadily built a foundation of support through numerous meetings and speaking engagements with Bucknellians across the country and overseas.
+In his first five years at the University, John has steadily built a foundation of support with Bucknellians around the world.
 In October 2012, Bucknell launched the public phase of the largest comprehensive campaign in its history, with a goal of raising half a billion dollars for strategic University initiatives.
-As of November 2014, fundraising had exceeded $325 million.
+As of August 2015, fundraising was well past $350 million.

 John's leadership has helped foster an unprecedented period of expansion and improvement to University facilities.
 During his first year in office, the University broke ground on infrastructure for Academic West, Bucknell's first new academic building in nearly a decade, which opened in August 2013.
-Construction began on four new apartment-style residence halls in November 2013.
-They will open in August 2015, with a student commons building, reaffirming the University's commitment to residential education.
+In August 2015, the University opened four new apartment-style residence halls and a student commons building, reaffirming the University's commitment to residential education.
 Off campus, John continues to strengthen ties between the University and the region.
 The Greater Susquehanna Valley United Way named Bucknell its 2014 Business of the Year.

 In his earliest months at Bucknell, John initiated an in-depth examination of the quality of student life by creating the Campus Climate Task Force.
-This group of faculty, staff and students assessed student views and actions related to personal responsibility and recommended ways to improve the University experience for all students.
+This group of faculty and staff assessed student views and actions related to personal responsibility and recommended ways to improve the University experience for all students.
 In 2014, the President's Diversity Council created a five-year Diversity Plan to achieve Bucknell's commitment to diversity as a core institutional and educational value.

 Born in 1957, John grew up in New York City and on Long Island.
 He completed his bachelor's, master's and doctoral degree in materials science and engineering at Stanford.
 John is a highly accomplished scholar, and has published more than 160 peer-reviewed articles and taught primarily in the fields of materials structure and analysis, thin-film mechanical phenomena, microelectronic reliability and high-temperature superconductivity.
 A tenured professor of electrical engineering, he patented two coatings that may make coronary stents safer for heart-disease patients.

-John is married to Dr. Wendelin Wright, associate professor with a joint appointment in mechanical engineering and chemical engineering at Bucknell.
+John is married to Dr. Wendelin Wright, a professor dually appointed in both mechanical engineering and chemical engineering at Bucknell.
 They have two young sons, Cole and Cooper.
 John has two older sons, Christopher and Matthew.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.